Symplectic toric stratified spaces with isolated singularities: Appendices

 \part{Appendices}

-For this paper, we provide three appendices.
-Appendix ~\ref{a:sympcones} describes the well-known relationship between symplectic toric cones and contact toric manifolds.
-Appendix ~\ref{a:stacks} gives a description of stacks (or, more aptly for this paper, strict sheaves of groupoids).
-Of note is Lemma ~\ref{l:locisotoiso} which demonstrates how one need only show some local isomorphism conditions certain maps of presheaves to conclude that this map is in fact an isomorphism.
-Finally, Appendix ~\ref{a:reldr} describes relative de Rham cohomology as well as the associated long exact sequence associated to a pair.
+For this paper, we provide two appendices.
+Appendix \ref{app:stcs} describes the well-known relationship between symplectic toric cones and contact toric manifolds.
+Appendix \ref{app:stacks} gives a description of stacks (or, more aptly for this paper, strict sheaves of groupoids).